S-JingTao/L4D_Track/README.md

 (1) The training dataset is provided by [NOCS](https://github.com/hughw19/NOCS_CVPR2019).

 (2) Our code is developed based on [Pointnet2.PyTorch](https://github.com/sshaoshuai/Pointnet2.PyTorch), [SPD](https://github.com/mentian/object-deformnet)， [CLIP](https://github.com/openai/CLIP) and [SGPA](https://github.com/ck-kai/SGPA).

-(3) The completed code is being rebuilt and will be updated when the paper is accepted.